Evidence for $Z_{c}^{\pm}$ decays into the $\rho^{\pm} \eta_{c}$ final state

 The charged charmonium-like states $\zcpm$~\cite{Ablikim:2013mio,Liu:2013dau,Ablikim:2013xfr} and $\zcppm$~\cite{Ablikim:2013wzq,Ablikim:2013emm} were first observed in 2013.
-Although their observed properties indicate that they are not conventional mesons consisting of a quark-antiquark pair, their exact quark configurations are still unknown.
-There are many models developed to interpret their inner structures~\cite{reviews}, such as loosely bound hadronic molecules of two charmed mesons~\cite{Voloshin:1976ap}, compact tetraquarks~\cite{Maiani:2004vq}, and hadro-quarkonium~\cite{Voloshin:2007dx,Dubynskiy:2008mq}.
+Although their observed properties indicate they are not conventional mesons consisting of a quark-antiquark pair, their exact quark configurations are still unknown.
+Several models have been developed to describe their inner structure~\cite{reviews}, including loosely bound hadronic molecules of two charmed mesons~\cite{Voloshin:1976ap}, compact tetraquarks~\cite{Maiani:2004vq,Wang:2013vex}, and hadro-quarkonium~\cite{Voloshin:2007dx,Dubynskiy:2008mq}.